-Do you unsuccessfully try to have your children complete their chores?
+Do you unsuccessfully ask your kids to complete their chores?

 Do your pleads fall on deaf ears?